Quick Arrangement Tips: Song Structure

 6. Density Contrast

 A lot is good sometimes.
-But a lot can only be fully appreciated after having experienced very little.
+A lot can only be fully appreciated after having experienced very little.
 This holds true when developing music.
-It is important to give you and other listeners a break from having to compartmentalize a lot of elements.
+Giving you and other listeners a break from classifying many elements is essential.
 Typically, the chorus or drop has the most elements in it.
 The verses and bridge are more sparse, allowing the listener to recharge and understand where they are in the song.
 This does not mean you should skimp on the details of sparse sections.
-In fact, they are often more dynamic and detailed than the dense sections.
+They are often more dynamic and detailed than the dense sections.

-7. Use a New Instrument as a Segue
+7. U e a New Instrument as a Segue

 This is a transition tip.
 A technique you might use to segue into and out of a section.
-The entrance of a new focused instrument is almost always followed by a new section, lead by that new instrument.
-In my example, I used a piano to transition from the end of my first chorus into the bridge section.
+A new team almost always follows the entrance of a new focused instrument led by that new instrument.
+For example, I used a piano to transition from the end of my first chorus into the bridge section.

 8. Modify Instruments/Processing

 This is perhaps the most effective way to add freshness to a new section in electronic production.
-SoundBridgeand other DAWs make it so easy to create duplicate tracks with new processing, edits, and automation.
+S undBridge and other DAWs make creating duplicate tracks easy with further processing, edits, and automation.
 I used this technique on the drum loop for my chorus.
 I copied it to a new audio track.
-On that track, I dropped a high-pass filter at around 150 Hz to cut out the sub of the kick drum in the loop.
+On that track, I dropped a high-pass filter at around 150 Hz to cut out the kick drum sub in the loop.
 Then, I replaced the role of the sub-kick with a Battery 4 sample.
-After that, I sent the filtered drum loop to a return track with a band-pass filter followed by a sixteenth note delay and a stereo imager.
+After that, I sent the filtered drum loop to a return track with a band-pass filter followed by a sixteenth-note delay and a stereo imager.
 Additionally, I blended this affected signal with the filtered original and the new sub-kick to form a uniquely processed loop.
-If you had any side-chain signal coming from the original loop to instruments in this next section, be sure to change the key input to the new drum loop.
+Change the key input to the unique drum loop if you had any side-chain signal from the original loop to instruments in this next section.